 The primary aim of this freshman writing course is to give students instruction and practice in writing mechanically correct, well organized, and well-developed expository themes on topics of importance and significance.
 This course fulfills a portion of communications general education requirements.
-(Prerequisites: Successful completion of ENGL 100 or an appropriate score on the placement exam; OA 105 or an appropriate keyboarding placement score)
+(Prerequisites: Successful completion of ENGL 100 or an appropriate score on the placement exam; keyboarding skill are necessary)